Gender Equality in Delaware County

-Every Wednesday during the summer months we get together at the Co-op Cafe, where we will have refreshments and share conversation.
+Every Friday we will get together at the Co-op Cafe, where we will have refreshments and share conversation.
 There's no agenda and no program.
 Come as you are for an hour or so of social time!

 Time: 2:00 p.m.